-Coach LOOR, A. $B_2$ Assistant Coach MONTA, B.
+Coach LOOR, A. B_2 Assistant Coach MONTA, B.

-B.9 Team fouls
+Team fouls B.9

 - B.9.1 For each period, four spaces are provided in the scoresheet (immediately below the team's name and above the players' names) to enter the team fouls. - B.9.2 Whenever a player commits a personal, technical, unsportsmanlike or disqualifying foul, the scorer shall record the foul against the team of that player by marking a large 'X' in the designated spaces in turn.